simonhauck/gradle-release-plugin/README.md

 ### Trigger a release

 If you have a project layout as described in the [prerequisites](#prerequisites) section, you can already start releasing.
-The plugin will provide several ways to how to set the new version.
+The plugin provides several ways to set the new version.

 In all cases, the plugin will create two commits.
 The first commit will contain the release version.
 This commit will be tagged and pushed.
 Afterward, a second commit with the post release version will be performed and pushed.
-Typically, you want to set here the next snapshot version.
+Typically, you want to set the next snapshot version here.
 If you are running this in an CI environment, these commits can trigger a new build where you can perform additional release logic.
-An example for GitHub actions is shown [here](#example-with-github-actions)
+An example for GitHub actions is shown [here](#example-with-github-actions).

-If your want to test your configuration locally without bothering your team with constant commits, you can disable the push with the shown configuration.
+If your want to test your configuration locally without bothering your team with constant commits, you can disable pushes with the shown configuration.
 It will still generate commits and tags, but you can delete them locally afterward.

 ```kotlin